 The per capita income in New York in 2018 was $83,008, which is wealthy relative to New York and the nation.
 This equates to an annual income of $332,032 for a family of four.
 However, New York contains both very wealthy and poor people as well.

 New York is an extremely ethnically-diverse borough.
 The people who call New York home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New York residents report their race to be White, followed by Black or African-American.
 New York also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.90% of the borough’s residents.
-Important ancestries of people in New York include German, Italian, English, and Russian.
+People of Hispanic or Latino origin account for 25.65% of the borough’s residents.
+Important ancestries of people in New York include Irish, Italian, German, English, and Polish.

 The most common language spoken in New York is English.
 Other important languages spoken here include Spanish and Chinese.